Red meat causes cancer, diabetes, and heart disease – so says the media.

 Red meat is one of the most nutrient-dense foods you can eat.
 And proper dosing of your vitamins and minerals is a sure-fire way to reduce inflammation (not raise it!).
 Other critics of red meat suggest that it is high in the omega-6 fatty acid known as AA (arachidonic acid) and this fatty acid is pro-inflammation.
 Fortunately, red meat has been shown to actually have lower levels of AA than other meats.
 (9, 10) And (perhaps most importantly) red meat has been shown to help balance the omega-3 to omega-6 ratio.
 (11)

-The key takeaway here is that red meat does not drive inflammation in the way the media portrays it to.
-This is good news for those of you with chronic fatigue syndrome (CFS) because in CFS, it’s always a good idea to lower inflammation.
-Now you know that red meat may actually help you do that!
+The key takeaway here is that red meat does not drive inflammation the way the media says it does.
+This is good news for those of you wondering if red meat makes you tired.

 But before you head to your local butcher, know that not all red meat is created equal.
 In fact, there are dramatic differences in the “healthiness” of red meat based on whether the cow is fed grasses or grains.